-Portage County is home to the Central Wisconsin Craft Collective, a collection of breweries, a winery and a distillery.
+Portage County is home to the Central Wisconsin Craft Collective, a collection of breweries, wineries and a distillery.
 The Stevens Point area is also home to some great cycling and it’s possible to visit all of these outstanding establishments by bicycle.
 Ambitious riders can visit all of these places on a single ride; the loop totals about 55 miles.
 While it can be tempting to sample everything, to keep peddling in a straight line, bring a bag along so you can purchase beverages to enjoy on another day.

 Start your adventure at the Sunset Point Winery, 1201 Water Street, Stevens Point, which offers a variety of wines using traditional grape varietals as well as fruit infused blends.